Drain Field Restoration

 What is drain field restoration?

 Drain field restoration is a professional remediation process that returns a failing or saturated leach field to functional condition.
 Technicians use a combination of hydrojetting, soil fracturing, bioaugmentation, and system reconfiguration to unclog perforated pipes, break apart biomat, and restore the soil’s ability to absorb and filter septic effluent.
+This method works to treat the existing underground system without the need to dump and replace the entire field.

 When should I schedule drain field restoration?